Back to Blog

 You don't need a PhD to use this.

-1. If you know a little Python, it looks like this:
+1. If you know a little Python, your first call looks like this: